The Importance of Handwriting Instruction

 The ABCs of Alphabet Instruction

-Things students should know about letters and why it is important that they know them for reading development.
+This post presents things students should know about letters and why this knowledge is important for reading development.